 You are having your dental check-up and your dentist says, “You have a cavity.”
 You don’t want to hear it, and truly we don’t want to say it!
 What makes YOU be the one who always has cavities?
-In this portion of “Is Your Dentist a Hitman?”, we will talk about the next area we assess at your examination, the part dentists are “famous” for treating, the teeth.
+In our previous post, we discussed periodontal disease and bone support, in this portion of “Is Your Dentist a Hitman?”, we will talk about the next area we assess at your examination, the part dentists are “famous” for treating, the teeth.

 Biomechanical (or “What Causes Cavities”)

 To determine how likely you are to get cavities, we may ask you the following questions on your dental history or while you are in our office, and your answers matched with our examination findings will point to a level of risk.